REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds

-And for $k_2$ selected grasps, there are also $k_2$ grasp region features extracted by PointNet++.
-RN concatenates the grasp region and gripper closing area features to get the fusion features.
-The features are used to refine $k_2$ grasps through max-pooling and MLP layers for classification and regression.
-The classification $y_i$ is for classifying if the $i^{th}$ predicted grasp from GRN is close to the ground truth.
-When the differences between the predicted and ground-truth orientation and angle are less than $2 \pi/9$ and $\pi / 3$, $y_i$ will be set as $1$.
-If else, $y_i = 0$.
-The residual targets for regression are only for grasps with $y_i=1$, which are defined as:
+RN concatenates the $k_2$ grasp region features and gripper closing area features to get fusion features that are further used to refine $k_2$ proposals through max-pooling layers and MLP.
+This strategy fully utilizes the local shape information of grasps obtained from GRN.